 What is a sidecut?

 Sidecut refers to the general shape of the ski.
 You can view the shape, often in hourglass design, by viewing the bases of the ski.
 With most skis, the tips and tails are significantly wider than the waist.
 Ski shops will commonly ask customers what range of waist width they are looking for.
-The narrower the waist (as often found in race skis, frontside skis, carving skis), the tighter its “turning radius” or the how sharp the ski can turn.
+The narrower the waist (as often found in race skis, frontside skis, carving skis), the tighter its turning radius, or how sharp the ski can turn.

 Women’s and men’s skis

 After identifying your ability level (beginner, intermediate, expert) you should consider what kind of terrain you ski.
 Then you can look at specific categories (again, designated by waist width and intended performance), such as women-specific skis, race skis, all-mountain skis, freeride skis, freestyle skis, park and pipe skis and powder skis.
 Remember that the ski you buy should be based on your skiing ability and what type of skiing you enjoy.

-Manufacturers offer at least several length options for each model.
+Manufacturers generally offer several ski length options for each ski model.
 Note that the shorter the ski, the faster it will turn, but it may be more unstable at higher speeds.
 The longer the ski, the better it will track at high speeds but the less responsive it will be in tight turns.
 Sometimes a ski that is too long means the skier struggles to find the balance point or sweet spot.
 In the old days, customers were told to reach up their arm and fold their wrist over the ski’s tip to see if it was the correct length.
 These days, ski shops use the “third eye” (intuitive perception) as a marker, fluctuating above or below according to ability level, ski type and whether the ski has a significant amount of rocker.
 Rocker, or reverse camber, is visible by laying the ski flat on the ground and observing where the entire ski lifts off the ground, typically in the tip or the tip and tail.